JannisBe/imagetopdfconverter/README.md

-# Image to PDF Converter
+# Jannis's Image to PDF Converter

 A tiny web application that converts a given image to a PDF file and sends it to user email.